 So, how do you get your hammies to grow?
 The answer is simple: Do single-joint exercises that directly target them.
 Good choices include exercises originating at the hip joint, like stiff-legged deadlifts and good mornings, as well as exercises originating at the knee, like leg curls.
 Ideally, you want to combine both types of movements to optimize hamstring growth.

 A key point about these single-joint exercises is that when one joint is working, the other is fixed, creating a favorable length-tension relationship in which the hamstrings are stretched and shortened throughout the range of motion.

 If the hamstrings are a weak point for you, prioritize them by training them first in your leg workout.
 That way you can channel all your efforts into them when you're fresh, bringing greater gains over the long haul.

-Do you like training that's created by experts but still up to the standards of gym rats?
+Do you like legs workouts that are created by experts but still up to the standards of gym rats?
 Then try the Built by Science 6-Week Muscle-Building Plan, only on Bodybuilding.com BodyFit Elite!
 You'll get a solid education in kinesiology and exercise science, while also making solid gains in the weight room!